Go Back

 Instructions

-• Take 250 grams of fresh turmeric.
-Wash it properly and cut it into thin pieces.
-Then, let it dry in the sun until it becomes completely dry.
+• Take 250 gm fresh turmeric.
+Wash it and cut it into thin pieces and then sun dry it.

-• In a pan, dry roast 2 tablespoons of fenugreek seeds, 2 teaspoons of yellow mustard seeds, 1 tablespoon of brown mustard seeds, and 2 tablespoons of fennel seeds.
-Stir and roast them for 2 to 3 minutes over medium heat until you smell a nice aroma.
-Turn off the heat.
+• Dry roast 2 tbsp fenugreek seeds, 2 tsp yellow mustard seeds, 1 tbsp brown mustard seeds and 2 tbsp fennel seeds.
+Sauté it for 2 to 3 mins on medium flame.
+When you smell a nice aroma from these spices, turn of the gas.

-• Let the roasted spices cool down, and then grind them coarsely.
+• Cool the spices and then coarse grind it.

-• Turn off the heat and add 1 tablespoon of nigella seeds, 1 tablespoon of Kashmiri red chili powder, a pinch of Asafoetida, and the coarsely ground spice mix.
-Mix these ingredients well.
+• Turn of the flame and then add 1 tbsp nigella seeds, 1 tbsp Kashmiri red chili powder, a pinch of Asafoetida and the ground whole spice mix.
+Mix it nicely.

-• Once mixed, add all the dried turmeric pieces into this mixture.
-Stir everything together thoroughly over low heat for about 2 to 3 minutes.
+• After mixing add all the turmeric pieces into the mixture.
+Then mix everything thoroughly on low flame for 2 to 3 mins.

 Subscribe to My YouTube Channel Mitar Cooking!